Third Lanark A.C.: Foundation and expansion

 After being relegated in 1953, Third Lanark beat Rangers 1–0 to lift the Glasgow Charity Cup in 1954, and captured the same trophy two years later against Partick Thistle, then returned to the top tier in 1957.

 After losing to Hearts in the 1959 Scottish League Cup Final, the last day of the 1960–61 season saw the club reach a historic landmark.
 Third Lanark beat Hibernian 6–1 at Cathkin Park to reach 100 goals for the season, and the win secured third place in Scotland's top division.
 The following season saw Thirds take part in European competition for the only time when the club faced Rouen of France home and away in the Anglo-Franco-Scottish Friendship Cup (Rouen won 4–0 at Cathkin on 7 November 1961 and 2–1 in France on 9 May 1962).
 Third Lanark won its final senior trophy, the Glasgow Cup, on 8 April 1963, beating Celtic 2–1 in the final at Hampden Park.

+Third Lanark fielded one of the only Scottish Jewish professional footballer players, Sam Latter.
+Third Lanark had a notable following among the Jewish community in Glasgow, many of whom lived nearby.
+It was reported by the Jewish Chronicle that as late as 1960, around one-quarter of match-going fans were Jewish.
+When the club folded, many Jewish supporters of Third Lanark opted to begin supporting Celtic, despite most within the broader Glasgow Jewish community supporting Old Firm rivals Rangers.